|Telephone: 020 8568 3693||Click here to e-mail us for free initial advice or enquiry for our services||Mobile: 07860 924782|

 Since that time Ian has built on these acquired skills, joined the YDSA, and SCMS.
 He was elected to the YDSA committee and served a 3 year term on it and has been a member of IMarEST for some 40 years.

-In 2008 Ian started his own East Coast business ANDMarine Ltd., specializing in small commercial and private vessels, charter code survey work, insurance, cargo and pre-purchase work, a ll predominantly with steel built ships and barges, but also Ian has considerable experience with GRP yacht work and is a very valuable addition to the BMA team.
+In 2008 Ian started his own East Coast business ANDMarine Ltd., specializing in small commercial and private vessels, charter code survey work, insurance, cargo and pre-purchase work, STEEL BUILT SHIPS and DUTCH BARGES, but also Ian has considerable experience with GRP yacht work and is a very valuable addition to the BMS team.

 Stefan Fritz, Dipl.-Ing., MCMS, Senior Associate